 Keep it clear and conversational.
 Speak plainly, from the heart, and focus on why this matters for your community.

 Make it a habit.
+With only so many hours to dedicate to this work, choosing where to place your emphasis is critical.
 Set aside time in your calendar each week (or even every two weeks) to send messages to community stakeholders.

 The American Alliance for Museums provides Advocacy Alerts, resources and data, and ways to get involved, particularly at the federal level.